E4crypt3d/PharmacyStore/README.md

 - **User Management:**

+  - Admins have the ability to create user accounts and assign staff roles.
   - Admins can promote staff members to admin status.

 - **Sales Analytics:**

   - Total amount of medicine sales.
   - Total amount of medicines in inventory.
+  - Total Sales Amount
   - Performance comparison to the previous month.

 - **Chart:**